Russian Hackers Could Be Taking Aim At U.S. Power Grid In New Cyber Attacks

 “Russia continues to engage in cyberwarfare against our democracy,” McCaskill said in a statement.
 “While this attack was not successful, it is outrageous that they think they can get away with this.
 I will not be intimidated.”

-But Microsoft, which managed to subvert two reported attacks on American lawmakers with the help of a special court order, contends that Russian cyberattacks on American politicians for the midterms is not as dangerous as once imagined.
+But Microsoft, which managed to subvert two reported attacks on American lawmakers with the help of a special court order, contends that Russian cyberattacks on American politicians for the midterms are not as dangerous as once imagined.
 The far more sinister conclusion is that Russia has changed its focus when it comes to cyberattacks, and that the U.S. power grid is Putin’s next full-blown target.